sander-wood/deepchoir/samples.md

 <br>

 # Folk Song
-With chord conditioning and the improved density sampling, DeepChoir is capable of generating music that is different from the typical Bach style.
-The first melody and chord progression below are taken from the **Sí Bheag, Sí Mhór**, a traditional Irish Celtic music.
+With chord conditioning and the gamma sampling, DeepChoir is capable of generating music that is different from the typical Bach style.
+The melody and chord progression below are taken from the **Sí Bheag, Sí Mhór**, a traditional Irish Celtic music.

 <br>
 <audio id="audio_9" src="samples/folk/Sí_Bheag,_Sí_Mhór_(input).mp3" type="audio/mpeg" controls controlsList="nodownload">Your browser does not support the audio element.</audio>